1955 doubled die penny showing dramatic doubling on date and IN GOD WE TRUST

 What Mechanical Doubling Looks Like

-Mechanical doubling (also called machine doubling or strike doubling) is a die shift during the strike.
+Mechanical doubling (also called machine doubling or strike doubling) is caused by a die shift during striking.
 The secondary image appears flat and shelf-like — it has no additional relief and looks like a shadow rather than a separate raised element.
 Mechanical doubling adds essentially no premium over a normal coin.

-⚠️ Fake alert: Altered date coins exist where a normal 1955 penny has been tooled or chemically etched to create the appearance of doubling.
+⚠️ Fake alert: Altered date coins exist where a normal 1955 penny has been tooled or chemically etched to simulate doubling.
 These are detectable under magnification — the "doubling" will show tool marks or irregular metal displacement.
-Always buy raw examples from reputable dealers, and get certified examples from PCGS or NGC for anything over $1,000.
+Always buy raw examples from reputable dealers, and insist on PCGS or NGC certification for anything over $1,000.

 The Quickest Authentication Test

-Look at the date with a 5x loupe.
-On a genuine 1955 DDO, the "5" in the date is the most dramatically doubled element — you'll see two complete, separated number fives.
-If you see blurry or flat secondary elements rather than raised, separate numerals, you're looking at mechanical doubling or a fake.
+Look at the date under a 5x loupe.
+On a genuine 1955 DDO, the "5" in the date is the most dramatically doubled element — you'll see two complete, separated number fives with clear raised relief on both.
+If you see blurry or flat secondary elements rather than distinct raised numerals, you're looking at mechanical doubling or a counterfeit.

 🔎 Pro tip: PCGS has certified over 3,000 examples of the 1955 DDO across all grades.
 If a seller claims to have a raw (uncertified) example worth more than $2,000, insist on PCGS or NGC certification before purchasing.
 The certification fee is a small fraction of the coin's value at that price point.